Saif al-Islam Gaddafi: International diplomacy

 Gaddafi was instrumental in negotiations that led to Libya's abandoning a weapons of mass destruction programme in 2002–2003.
 He arranged several important business deals on behalf of the Libyan regime in the period of rapprochement that followed.
 He was viewed as a reformer, and openly criticized the regime:

 [a] congressional aide asked him what Libya needed most.
 His one-word answer: democracy.

 "You mean Libya needs more democracy?" the aide asked.

 "No. 'More democracy' would imply that we had some," Gaddafi said.

-In 2003, he published a report critical of Libya's record on human rights.

-On 10 December 2004, shortly before a trip by Canadian Prime Minister Paul Martin to Tripoli, in an interview with The Globe and Mail Gaddafi requested a formal apology from the Canadian government, for joining U.S.-led sanctions against Libya after the Lockerbie bombing, and for denying him a student visa to study in Canada in 1997.
-His request was met with incredulity in Canada, and the Canadian government announced that no apology would be forthcoming.

 HIV trial

 Gaddafi played an important role in the HIV trial in Libya.
-At first, he rejected information the medics were tortured.
+At first, he rejected information that the medics were tortured.
 "During this time we saw Gaddafi's son on a television broadcast categorically denying that Libya still tortured suspected criminals", claimed Valya Chervianashka, one of the accused nurses in her autobiography.
 Later he admitted in interviews that the Bulgarian nurses, charged with conspiring to deliberately infect over 400 children with HIV in 1998, had been tortured and that the government had denied them a fair trial.
 His admissions were said to have badly damaged his reputation in Libya.

 The torture process is confirmed and described in details in the book Notes from Hell, co-written by one of the nurses, Valya Chervianashka.
-Saif al-Islam was mentioned several times in the book.
+Saif al-Islam Gaddafi was mentioned several times in the book.
 According to her:

 One day, the executive director of Muammar al-Gaddafi's son's foundation, the Gaddafi International Foundation for Charity Associations (GICDF), arrived at the prison, inviting us to the director's office of the women's wing for a meeting.
 We were in our pyjamas, dishevelled and unprepared.
 We hastily put on some clothes and hurried to meet the director.
 A Libyan man along with Ambassador Lyudmil Spassov and Roumen Petrov waited for us outside the office.
 The Ambassador told us, "This is a very important person.
 He will help you; he is on your side."
 Saleh Abdel Salam, executive director of GICDF, was intimidating.
 We didn't realise it then, but this Libyan man would indeed help us in the future.

 Isratine proposal

-Saif introduced the Isratine proposal to permanently resolve the Israeli–Palestinian conflict through a secular, federalist, republican, binational one-state solution.
+Gaddafi introduced the Isratin proposal to permanently resolve the Israeli–Palestinian conflict through a secular, federalist, republican, binational one-state solution.